Knob-and-tube wiring: Neutral fusing

 Modern electrical codes generally do not require a neutral fuse.
-Instead, they explicitly forbid configurations that might break continuity of the neutral conductor, unless all associated hot conductors are also simultaneously disconnected (for example, with ganged or "tied" circuit breakers).
+Instead, they explicitly forbid configurations that might break continuity of the neutral conductor, unless all associated hot conductors are also simultaneously disconnected (for example, by using ganged or "tied" circuit breakers).
+In retrofit situations electricians may place a higher value fuse on the neutral, so that fuse blows last.

 Advantages

 In the early 1900s, K&T wiring was less expensive to install than other wiring methods.
 For several decades, electricians could choose between K&T wiring, conduit, armored cable, and metal junction boxes.
-The conduit methods were known to be of better quality, but cost significantly more than K&T. In 1909, flexible armored cable cost about twice as much as K&T, and conduit cost about three times the price of K&T. Knob and tube wiring persisted since it allowed owners to wire a building for electricity at lower cost.
+The conduit methods were known to be of better quality, but cost significantly more than K&T. In 1909, flexible armored cable cost about twice as much as K&T, and conduit cost about three times the price of K&T. Knob-and-tube wiring persisted since it allowed owners to wire a building for electricity at lower cost.

-Modern wiring methods assume two or more load-carrying conductors will lie very near each other, as for instance in standard NM-2 cable.
+Modern wiring methods assume that two or more load-carrying conductors will lie very near each other, as for instance in standard NM-2 cable.
 When installed correctly, the K&T wires are held away from the structural materials by ceramic insulators.

-K&T wiring was commonly insulated with cotton cloth and soft rubber, in addition to the porcelain standoffs.
+Over the K&T era multiple wire types evolved.
+Early wiring was insulated with cotton cloth and soft rubber, while later wiring was much more robust.
 Although the actual wire covering may have degraded over the decades, the porcelain standoffs have a nearly unlimited lifespan and will keep any bare wires safely insulated.
 Today, porcelain standoffs are still commonly used with bare-wire electric fencing for livestock, and such porcelain standoffs carry far higher voltage surges without risk of shorting to ground.

-In short, K&T wiring that was installed correctly, and not damaged or incorrectly modified since then, is fairly safe when used within the original current-carrying limits, about ten amps per circuit.
+In summary, K&T wiring that was installed correctly, and not damaged or incorrectly modified since then, is fairly safe when used within the original current-carrying limits, typically about ten amperes per circuit.